luminus-framework/luminus/resources/public/md/routes.md

 All restricted routes will be checked to see if they match at least one of access rules passed into `wrap-access-rules`.

-Note that it's also possible to create access rule groups as follows:
+It's also possible to create access rule groups as follows:

 ```clojure
 (-> handler